javiermolinar/parquetv/README.md

 Interactive terminal explorer for Parquet files.
 See both the logical data (rows) and the physical storage (columns, pages, encodings) linked together.

-Built for understanding how columnar storage actually works — not just reading the data, but seeing *why* dictionary encoding saves space, *where* page boundaries fall, and *what* predicate pushdown actually skips.

 ## Screenshots

 ### File overview